chrishayuk/chuk-mlx/README.md

 TODO
 --------
+1 - fix print layers to work with lazyfox
-1 - Ensure lazyfox works with all utilities (print_tokens etc) 2 - update pre-train (and docs) to show next_token is already done 3 - work all way through until have working pre-train and fine tune 4 - start adding pyunit tests
+2 - clean up config viewer to only show relevant config (with lazyfox) 2 - update pre-train (and docs) to show next_token is already done 3 - work all way through until have working pre-train and fine tune 4 - start adding pyunit tests